-- Trans-oral laser or robotic surgery: Some advanced laryngeal cancers can be removed without any external cuts using a robotic system or by using laser surgery. - Partial pharyngectomy: This is removal of part of the larynx and/or pharynx via an open neck approach. - Total laryngopharyngectomy: This is when the voice-box and pharynx is removed in its entirety. - Neck dissection: This involves removal of lymph nodes from the neck.
+- Trans-oral laser microsurgery: This is a minimally invasive approach through the open mouth to remove early hypopharyngeal cancers. - Hypopharyngectomy: This is removal of part of the hypopharynx via an open neck approach. - Laryngopharyngectomy: This is the removal of all the larynx and pharynx.
+It is different to laryngectomy, where only the larynx (or part of it) is removed.

+- Neck dissection: This involves removal of lymph nodes from the neck.
 This is important even when there is no sign of cancer in the lymph nodes on the scan, because there is a risk of microscopic cancer in the lymph glands of the neck. - Reconstructive surgery: This may be considered if a large area of tissue is removed.
 This may involve taking tissue from another part of the body called a free flap repair.
 This operation is carried out by a surgeon who specialises in reconstructive surgery, your head and neck surgeon or another surgeon. - Tracheostomy: A tracheostomy is used to create an opening in the trachea (windpipe) in the lower neck, where a tube is inserted to allow air to flow in and out, when you breathe.
 This is used as swelling after major head and neck surgery may affect your ability to breathe.
-The trachestomy tube is usually removed within a week of surgery once normal breathing is possible. - Gastrostomy: A gastrostomy tube (called a PEG tube) goes through the skin and the muscles of your abdominal wall into the stomach.
-Gastrostomy is recommended if feeding is needed for a medium to longer time (months or years). - Nasogastric feeding: A nasogastric tube goes through the nose down into the stomach.
-Nasogastric feeding is used for short time (days or weeks).
+The tracheostomy tube is usually removed within a week of surgery once normal breathing is possible.